 Example of a Real Estate Gift

-Janet purchased her home years ago and has watched it grow steadily in value.
-Still active in her career and traveling frequently, she’s beginning to find home ownership more and more of a hassle.
+Janet purchased a rental property years ago and has watched it grow steadily in value.
+Still active in her career and traveling frequently, she's beginning to find management of the property more and more of a hassle.
 At this stage of her life, Janet has decided to move to a condominium development, where all exterior maintenance is provided.
-Janet sees this as an opportunity to gift her existing house to Northwestern while realizing valuable tax benefits.
+Janet sees this as an opportunity to give her rental property to Northwestern while realizing valuable tax benefits.

-Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is for her home’s fair market value today.
+Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property's fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the five years following, she can continue to use up the remaining $190,000 deduction.
 Janet is happy in her new condo and loves knowing that the gift of her property will make a big difference supporting Northwestern.

 - Contact Northwestern Gift Planning at 800-826-6709 or email@example.com to discuss the possibility of giving real estate to Northwestern.

 - Seek the advice of your financial or legal adviser to make sure this gift fits your goals.

 - If you include Northwestern in your plans, please use Northwestern’s legal name and federal tax ID number.